Navid200/xDrip/docs/Calibrate-after-G6Restart.md

    - The following image shows how two consecutive calibrations were used to bring the readings close enough to the correct values after a restart.
 ![](./images/cal-rstrt.png)

-   - You should continue to check your blood glucose occasionally and make calibrations if needed.
+   - You should continue to check with your blood glucose meter occasionally and make calibrations if needed.